TrevorLeCroy/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

-.forEach will go through each element of the array, allowing you to do as you please with the elements
+- .forEach will go through each element of the array, allowing you to do as you please with the elements

-.map will also go through each element of the array, but is applying a given function to each element.
+- .map will also go through each element of the array, but is applying a given function to each element.

 2. Explain the difference between a callback and a higher order function.

+- A callback is a function that is passed to another function

+- A higher order function is a function that takes another function as an argument, or one that returns a function to it's caller

 3. Can you explain what a closure is and how you used it in the counter function?

+- A closure is a function that accesses variables outside of it's own functional scope.

+- A closure can be used in the counter function to keep the actual count private from the outside, unable to be accessed.

 4. Describe the four principles of the 'this' keyword.

+    1. Window / Global: In global scope, this is set to the window object

+    2. Implicit: Whenever this is used in an object, it refers to said object.

+    3. New: when this is used in a constructor, it refers to the newly instantiated object.

+    4. Explicit: When call, or apply are used, this refers to the objects provided

 5. Why do we need super() in an extended class?

+super() is needed to create, and bind to it's parent class.
+It passes arguments upwards.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.